vybhav-ibr/newton_ros/README.md

 1.  **ROS 2**: This package is developed for ROS 2.
 Ensure you have a working installation (e.g., jazzy, kilted, rolling, humble).
 2.  **Newton Simulator**: Install Newton by following the instructions in the official [Newton repository](https://github.com/newton-physics/newton.git).
-    > **Note**: `newton_ros` was tested with Genesis `v1.0.0`.
+    > **Note**: `newton_ros` was tested with Newton `v1.0.0`.
 Newer versions may have compatibility issues.
 Please report any problems you encounter!

 ### Steps

 1.  **Downgrade NumPy(optional)**
-    The default NumPy version installed with Genesis may not be compatible with ROS 2.
+    The default NumPy version installed with Newton may not be compatible with ROS 2.
 Downgrade to a compatible version:
     ```bash
     pip install numpy==1.26.4
     ```